 stronghold operator unseal -migrate

-Modify the configuration by adding the disabled = "true" parameter in the seal section:
+1. Modify the configuration by adding the parameter disabled = "true" to the seal block:

 ...